thecoolwinter/blog/_posts/2021-02-02-The-Search-Engine-Matrix/2021-02-02-The-Search-Engine-Matrix.md

 If you haven't taken Linear Algebra, there's a good chance you have never heard of matrices.
 So here's a brief explaination.

 **Matrices** hold numbers in a grid, sort of like a Sudoku board.
 Below is a matrix called the _Identity Matrix_ You can think of it as the 1 of matrices.

 $$
 I=\begin{pmatrix}1&0&0\\ 0&1&0\\ 0&0&1\end{pmatrix}
 $$

-You can use matrices like other numbers, adding, subtracting, multiplying, dividing etc. For instance if we multiply $$I$$ by 2 we get
+You can use matrices like other numbers, adding, subtracting, multiplying, dividing etc. For instance if we multiply *I* by 2 we get

 $$
 I\cdot 2=\begin{pmatrix}2&0&0\\ 0&2&0\\ 0&0&2\end{pmatrix}